ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 $$

 where $m = 2k+1 $.
-That is, the estimate of the trend-cycle at time$ t $is obtained by averaging values of the time series within$ k $ periods of$ t$.
+That is, the estimate of the trend-cycle at time$ t $is obtained by averaging values of the time series within$ k $periods of$ t$.
 Observations that are nearby in time are also likely to be close in value.
 Therefore, the average eliminates some of the randomness in the data, leaving a smooth trend-cycle component.

 </details>